Haoming02/sd-forge-couple/README.md

 > This does **not** work with [Automatic1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

-> One advantage over **Latent Couple** is that, since the conditioning only needs to be calculated once at the beginning, the actual generation speed is not affected!

 > As shown in the examples below, even if a region only contains 1 subject, it's usually still better to prompt for the total amount of subjects first.

 ## How to Use